 Work out the total cost of all payments over the term of your mortgage.

 Most mortgage brokers recommend a variable rate.
-Typically, when you take out a variable rate mortgage it is posted much lower than a fixed rate.
-To make the fixed rate the more cost-effective choice over a five-year period, the Bank of Canada would need to increase prime 9 times or more by their usual increase of 0.25%.
+Typically, when you take out a variable rate mortgage, it is posted much lower than a fixed rate.
+To make the fixed rate the more cost-effective choice over five years, the Bank of Canada would need to increase prime nine times or more by their usual increase of 0.25%.

 People fear that variable-rate mortgages could see interests go up more than this, to 15% and above, but it’s an almost impossible scenario in a five-year timeframe.

-What a lot of people don’t know is over 60% of mortgages get are broken before the five year term, and the penalties for withdrawing from a fixed-rate mortgage are about nine times higher than that of a variable mortgage.
+Many people don’t know that over 60% of mortgages get broken before the five-year term, and the penalties for withdrawing from a fixed-rate mortgage are about nine times higher than that of a variable mortgage.